meisben/easyEEZYbotARM/README.md

 ## Contributing

-Anyone is welcome to contribute - please let me know
+Anyone is very welcome to contribute - please let me know.
+Best practice guidelines are here: https://opensource.guide/how-to-contribute/

-## Thanks
+## Thanks and credit

--	Thanks to you for using this code library
+-	Thanks to you for reading this and considering using this code library
 -	A big thanks to Carlo Franciscone for open sourcing the EEZYbotARM
 -   A big thanks to ArminJo for creating the fantastic arduino ServoEasing library: https://github.com/ArminJo/ServoEasing
--	Thanks to Antonia Tzemanaki on the University of West England / University of Bristol Robotics course, what an amazing teacher.
+-	Big thanks to Dr Antonia Tzemanaki on the University of West England / University of Bristol Robotics course, what an amazing teacher.
--	Thanks to [HOLD] and [HOLD] for putting their courses on inverse and forward kinematics online
+-	Thanks to Professor Angela Sodemann and Professor Peter Corke for putting their wonderful courses on inverse and forward kinematics online.
+You can find these courses here (https://www.youtube.com/playlist?list=PLT_0lwItn0sAfi3o4xwx-fNfcnbfMrXa7) and here (https://robotacademy.net.au/)